RoadAtlas

 Where to Eat

-- The Alpine Coffee Shopcafe
+The Alpine Coffee Shop

 A popular Betws-y-Coed stop for coffee, cakes, and simple hot food before or after the mountain drive.
 It is a practical choice in the village centre.